ptikobj/george-chapman-studio/_posts/2023-06-30-mohammed-sami.md

 in each image.
 Every window, doorway and object is marked by its proximity to shadow or penumbra, that intermediate stage of an eclipse where the object is only partially obscured.
-This, more than any other visual device, emphasises the duality of Sami's work.
+This, more than any other visual device, emphasises the duality in Sami's work.

 For anyone
 familiar with Sami's paintings, duality and ambiguity play an outsize role in